Study PMBOK 8 trust, clarity, and team agreements for PMP 2026: norms, boundaries, psychological safety, and empowerment traps.

 Explanation: A is best because concise agreements increase useful clarity without crushing empowerment.
 B confuses empowerment with vagueness.
 C over-escalates.
 D delays an avoidable correction.

-After this section, move to inclusion and remote collaboration so empowered culture expands beyond one local team model.
-When your practice misses come from choosing vagueness in the name of empowerment, use the free PMP 2026 practice preview on web and review what clarity the stronger answer added.
+After this section, move to Inclusion and Remote Collaboration so empowered culture expands beyond one local team model.
+If your misses come from choosing vagueness in the name of empowerment, review PMP 2026 People and use the PMP 2026 practice page on external practice to check what clarity the stronger answer added.